verlab/gsdp/README.md

 ## Citation ##

-If you are using GSDP for academic purposes, please cite:
+If you are using GSDP descriptor for academic purposes, please cite:

      Prototypicality effects in global semantic description of objects Omar Vidal Pino, Erickson R. Nascimento, Mario F. M. Campos